Top 5 Ways to Avoid Excessive DOM size in WordPress

 Avoid using hacks to hide elements

-While using CSS code visibility:hidden to hide elements can be convenient, it has a serious adverse effect, your DOM can grow a lot without you seeing it.
+While using CSS code visibility:hidden to hide elements can be convenient, but it can have adverse effects, and your DOM can grow without you seeing it.
 You can check if your element is hidden using visibility:hidden here.

-Get your WordPress Unused CSS Core Web Vitals Optimized!
+Get your WordPress Core Web Vitals optimized and your pages faster!

 guest